Getting PowerShell in Kali Linux container

 Now, we will install other PowerShell dependencies such as:

-package for a terminal pager program on Unix-like systems used to view the contents of a text file one screen at a time for PowerShell’s Helplocales
+lesspackage for a terminal pager program on Unix-like systems used to view the contents of a text file one screen at a time for PowerShell’s Helplocalespackage to define language and country specific setting for your programs and shell sessionca-certificatespackage to handle SSL certificates for PowerShell

-To do that, we add the RUN
+To do that, we add the RUN Dockerfile command to execute the

-command for those packages using RUN
+apt-get install -y command for those packages using RUN Dockerfile command

 to install those packages in their own independent stage during the build.